History of computing: Supercomputers

 Today, supercomputers are still used by the governments of the world and educational institutions for computations such as simulations of natural disasters, genetic variant searches within a population relating to disease, and more.
-As of November 2024, the fastest supercomputer is Fugaku.
+As of November 2024, the fastest supercomputer is El Capitan.

 Navigation and astronomy

 Starting with known special cases, the calculation of logarithms and trigonometric functions can be performed by looking up numbers in a mathematical table, and interpolating between known cases.
 For small enough differences, this linear operation was accurate enough for use in navigation and astronomy in the Age of Exploration.
 The uses of interpolation have thrived in the past 500 years: by the twentieth century Leslie Comrie and W.J.
 Eckert systematized the use of interpolation in tables of numbers for punch card calculation.